microsoft/FactoryOrchestrator/README.md

 The PATCH version is automatically set by the build, and is based on the [date/time the build is run](build/SetSourceVersion.ps1).
 The PATCH version is only changed when the build is run as part of an Azure Pipeline or when run in the "Release" configuration locally.

 When the MAJOR version diverges between a Client and Service, Clients will be prevented from connecting to the Service by default.
 Changing the signiture of any FactoryOrchestratorCoreLibrary class is therefore usually a MAJOR version change and should be done sparingly.

+## Code of Conduct

+ This project has adopted the Microsoft Open Source Code of Conduct.
+For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.

+## Contributing

+ Accepting the Contributor Licence Agreement (CLA)

+ This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit <https://cla.opensource.microsoft.com>.

+ When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

 Happy Coding!